AninditaBasu/pi-projects/topics/pi_zero_attach_camera3.md

 When you buy the camera module, you get two connector cables:
 -  A white one, which is a 40-pin-to-40-pin cable and made for the Raspberry Pi 3 and Raspberry Pi 4 models
--  A golden pne, which is a 40-pin-to-22-pin cable and made for the Raspberry Pi 5 and Raspberry Pi Zero models.
+-  A golden one, which is a 40-pin-to-22-pin cable and made for the Raspberry Pi 5 and Raspberry Pi Zero models.

 In the image, you also see a shorter golden cable.
-I bought this separately; it's also a 40-pin-to-22-pin but shorter.
+I bought this separately; it's also a 40-pin-to-22-pin cable but shorter.

 For this project, you must attach the camera module to the Raspberry Pi Zero with the golden cable.